Party Wall etc. Act 1996

+The Party Wall etc. Act 1996 (c.
+40) is an act of the Parliament of the United Kingdom relating to party walls.

+Background

-The provenance of the 1996 Act can ultimately be traced back to 1666, when The Great Fire of London gave rise to a radical re-think of party wall construction to restrict the spread of fire between adjacent properties in the future.
-Until the introduction of the Act, there was no set procedure in England and Wales for dealing with such a frequent occurrence, and this often led to expensive litigation to resolve quite straightforward matters.
+Before the act was passed, previous legislation had focused on the London area.
+The lineage of the 1996 act can ultimately be traced back to 1666, when The Great Fire of London gave rise to a radical re-think of party wall construction to restrict the spread of fire between adjacent properties in the future.
+Until the introduction of the act, there was no set procedure in England and Wales for dealing with such a frequent occurrence, and this often led to expensive litigation to resolve quite straightforward matters.
 In Inner London however, Part VI of the London Building Acts (Amendment) Act 1939 set out a well tried and tested mechanism for resolving disputes, having evolved over numerous previous enactments of that legislation since the mid nineteenth century.
-The Party Wall etc. Act 1996 is essentially a re-working of the 1939 Act, albeit with certain modifications to improve some anomalies in the Part VI procedure and general updating of the text.
+The Party Wall etc. Act 1996 is essentially a re-working of the 1939 act, albeit with certain modifications to improve some anomalies in the Part VI procedure and general updating of the text.

+Provisions

+The act defines a party wall as a wall standing astride the boundary of land belonging to multiple different owners or is used to separate their properties.

+The act introduced a procedure for resolving disputes between owners of neighbouring properties, arising as a result of one owner's intention to carry out works which would affect the party wall, involve the construction of a party wall or boundary wall at or adjacent to the line of junction between the two properties or excavation within certain distances of a neighbour's structure and to a lower depth than its foundations.
+A homeowner intending to build an extension or conversion or dig a hole that affects an existing party wall must notify their neighbour.

 The resolution of a party wall dispute is known as an "award" and this may determine: